StarPlayrX/Virtual-Multi-Mouse/README.md

 **Script Name**
 custom.sh

-**Multi Mouse**
-MM is the auto-magic solution for combining multiple mouse inputs into a single virtual device
+MM is the auto-magic solution for combining multiple mouse inputs into a single virtual device.

-**Features**
-Supports any number of event mice 2 or more
-Combines spinner, trackball, mouse, trackpad, and other pointing devices
+Supports any number of event mice 2 or more.
+Combines spinner, trackball, mouse, trackpad, and other pointing devices.

 **Ready Player One**
 No hard encoded, hard to type, a pain to copy event-mouse names, MM hunts them down for you